Hebrides Field Trip

 Recent Field Work

-In October 2018 the VMAPP project ran a fieldtrip to the Isles of Skye and Mull for a 15 strong group led by Prof. Dougal A. Jerram (DougalEARTH), Dr. John M. Millett (VBPR) and Prof. Sverre Planke (VBPR), taking in many spectacular outcrops including Berreraig, Loch Coruisk, Staffa and Carsaig Bay.
+In October 2018 the VMAPP project ran a fieldtrip to the Isles of Skye and Mull for a 15 strong group led by Prof. Dougal A. Jerram (DougalEARTH), Dr. John M. Millett (VBER) and Prof. Sverre Planke (VBER), taking in many spectacular outcrops including Berreraig, Loch Coruisk, Staffa and Carsaig Bay.